kinde-oss/kinde-ruby-sdk/README.md

 # => {id: ..., preferred_email: ..., provided_id: ..., last_name: ..., first_name: ...}
 ```

-#### Handling with organizations
+#### Management API
-This is a part of management API.
+These sections below are part of management API.
 It should be configured first at your Kinde account
 [Here is detailed note about it](https://kinde.notion.site/Management-API-via-client_credentials-240e6fa548c144828d4981ddbaa0f6b2),
 you need to add `Machine to Machine` (M2M) application and use another grant type for authorization:
 ```ruby